 PayPal – the faster, more natural way to get paid

-Unlike Payoneer, PayPal is an old service, having been founded in 1998.
+The first thing that came to my mind when I compare Payoneer and Paypal is that unlike Payoneer, PayPal is an old service, having been founded in 1998.
 With over 220 million customer accounts and over 18 million merchants, PayPal is a force to reckon with in the digital payments industry.
 It’s incredibly easy to set up and use.
 Linking it with a local bank account hardly takes seconds now.
 Receiving money is a no-brainer.

 PayPal is transparent when it comes to pricing and terms, and there is no early termination fee attached to the accounts.
-It can also be integrated with a large number of applications – which is excellent for businesses and large corporations where the use of the different software is high.
+It can also be integrated with a large number of applications – which is excellent for businesses and large corporations where the use of different software is high.

 Unlike Payoneer, if you deal with high-value transactions, having a traditional merchant account on PayPal is much more effective.
 This also holds true if you run a high-risk business.
 PayPal is a boon for shoppers as well – making it easy for them to shop till they drop using digital money.